Max Eigenmann

-Maxine Eve Pimentel Eigenmann (/tl/; born September 29, 1987) is a Filipino actress and singer.
+Maxine Eve "Max" Pimentel Eigenmann (/tl/; born September 29, 1987) is a Filipino actress and singer.

 Personal life

-Eigenmann is the daughter of actor Mark Gil and former beauty queen-turned-actress Bing Pimentel.
+Maxine Eve Pimentel Eigenmann is the daughter of actor Mark Gil and former beauty queen-turned-actress Bing Pimentel.
 Her brother is Sid Lucero.
 Through her father, she is a half-sister to Andi Eigenmann, Gabby Eigenmann and Ira Eigenmann.
 Her cousins are Ryan, Geoff and AJ Eigenmann.

 She has two sons: Massi and Sandro with businessman and ex-partner Norman Crisologo.